Gino Rea: Moto2 World Championship

 Rea went on to test for the Gresini Moto2 team at Valencia and Jerez, leaving Valencia as the quickest rider earning him the Gresini Moto2 ride for 2012.
 An up and down year meant Rea could not progress the way he wanted to but managed to get on the podium at Sepang, Malaysia.
 Rea crossed the line in the lead but as the red flag came out, the results were put back 2 laps, robbing Rea of the win but still a 2nd position.
-At the final race of the year, Gino battled for a podium spot with the Moto2 World Champion Marc Marquez but fell at turn 2.
+At the final race of the year, he battled for a podium spot with the Moto2 World Champion Marc Marquez but fell at turn 2.
 Rea rejoined for an 11th position, finishing 21st in the Final Points standings.

 For 2013, Rea agreed to ride with the newly formed ESGP team in Moto2 but the team pulled out at the last minute (5 February), leaving him without a ride.
 But this major setback was not enough to stop Rea.
 He would stay in the race, even if he had to go it alone.
 With backing from his father and a loan machine from UK bike manufacturer FTR and support from his loyal fans, the Rea's set about running their own team.
 Rea set up a Donation & Sponsorship page where the public could help keep him on track.
 Rea asked his followers to help him race by donating to his race fund but instead of just taking money, he decided to give back to his supporters.
 Rea created different packages, from signed photos, signed T-shirts to hospitality packages.
 With contributions from all of his supporters, Rea was able to compete at selected wildcard rounds of the Moto2 Championship during 2013.